Cannabis in Texas: Other

 Marijuana Lobby Day was first held in Austin in 2011, when 25 people showed up to press the issue to the legislature (which meets once every two years).
 In 2013, 50 people attended, in 2015 there were 300, and in 2017 there were 375.

 Mark Stepnoski, former All-Pro offensive lineman for the Dallas Cowboys and Houston Oilers, served as president of the Texas chapter of the National Organization for the Reform of Marijuana Laws (Texas NORML) during the early 2000s.

+Texas Cannabis Collective, a pro-legalization group, was founded in 2016.